The Home of Fantasy Sports Analysis

 Fantasy managers who have had Adams stashed on their Injured Reserve can fire him up right away.
 Despite suiting up for a new team, Adams has an obvious history with Rodgers and offensive coordinator, Nathaniel Hackett, from their time with the Green Bay Packers.
 In 108 career games with Aaron Rodgers, Davante Adams has 622 catches for 7,590 yards and 69 touchdowns.
 That includes six-straight seasons from 2016 to 2021 with at least 74 receptions and 117 targets in each season.

 There is a chance this trade completely backfires.
 The Jets are 2-4 and realistically need to finish the season 8-3 or better to make the playoffs.
 Both Aaron Rodgers and Davante Adams celebrate birthdays in December, turning 41 and 32 years old respectively.
-For as much excitement as their trade brings, it has an underlying level of doom along with it.
+For as much excitement as this trade brings, it has an underlying level of doom along with it.
 However, there’s no doubt Rodgers is going to do everything he can to feed Adams to get this offense and the Jets back on track.

 For the rest of the Jets, there’s a likely downgrade to both Garrett Wilson and Allen Lazard in the passing game.
 Wilson is leading the league in total targets (67) and is third in targets per game (11.2) after six weeks.
 He likely sees a higher quality of targets as opposing defenses divide their attention between him and Adams, but the added competition for targets, especially in the red zone makes Wilson a faller, however slight.
 Allen Lazard leads the league in receiving touchdowns (5) with just an 18.8% target share, second-most on the Jets.
 He will still have a role, and the trust from Rodgers, but becomes much more of a boom-or-bust, touchdown-dependent player in fantasy football.